badrinathpatchikolla/spear-framework/README.md

 For docker conatiners run the below commands one after the other:

 ```
+1.Enter into the container using the command
-docker exec -it spark bash -to enter into the container
+docker exec -it spark bash

-cd /opt/spear-framework/target/scala-2.12 -path where the binary exists
+2.Navigate to the path where the binary exists
+cd /opt/spear-framework/target/scala-2.12

+3.Execute the spark shell command as below

-spark-shell --jars spear-framework_2.12-0.1.jar --packages "org.postgresql:postgresql:9.4.1211,org.apache.spark:spark-hive_2.11:2.4.0" -opens a spark shell on top of spear
+spark-shell --jars spear-framework_2.11-0.1.0-SNAPSHOT.jar,ojdbc6.jar --packages org.postgresql:postgresql:9.4.1211,org.apache.hadoop:hadoop-aws:2.10.1,org.apache.spark:spark-hive_2.11:2.4.7,org.apache.spark:spark-avro_2.11:2.4.7,org.apache.hadoop:hadoop-azure:2.10.1,org.apache.hadoop:hadoop-azure-datalake:2.10.1,com.google.cloud.spark:spark-bigquery-with-dependencies_2.11:0.18.1
 ```

 NOTE: This spark shell is encpsulated with default hadoop/hive environment readily availble to read data from any source and write it to HDFS.

-To run on any on any terminal or linux machine
+5. To run on any on any terminal or linux machine

 ```
-clone the project using git clone https://github.com/AnudeepKonaboina/spear-framework.git
+1. clone the project using git clone https://github.com/AnudeepKonaboina/spear-framework.git

-Run cd spear-framework/ and then run sbt pcakage
+2. Run cd spear-framework/ and then run sbt pcakage

-Once the jar is created in the target dir ,navigate to the target dir and run the following command:
+3. Once the jar is created in the target dir ,navigate to the target dir and run the following command:
 spark-shell --jars spear-framework_2.12-0.1.jar --packages "org.postgresql:postgresql:9.4.1211,org.apache.spark:spark-hive_2.11:2.4.0"

 ```

-5. You can write your own connector (look at some examples below ) and test it.
+6. You can write your own connector (look at some examples below ) and test it.

 ## Connectors